-(3) The Director of Resources shall:
+(1) The Director of Resources shall:

-- (i) prepare current estimates of resources available to finance capital expenditure in the current year and over at least the following two financial years - (ii) prepare a capital programme for approval annually by the Policy and Finance Committee and Full Council based on the current Council's Corporate Strategy, and other relevant corporate plans and strategies.
+- (i) prepare current estimates of resources available to finance capital expenditure in the current year and over at least the following two financial years - (ii) prepare a capital programme and strategy for approval annually by the Policy and Finance Committee and Full Council based on the current Council's Corporate Strategy, and other relevant corporate plans and strategies.

-(4) Directors shall:
+(2) Directors shall:

-- (i) submit to the Director of Resources upon request estimates of the cost of capital spending proposals and the estimated amount and timing of any capital receipts, commuted sums and other contributions receivable - (ii) ensure that the estimates submitted are prepared having regard to the Council's Corporate Strategy and other corporate aims and objectives described in 3(ii) - (iii) provide any other information the Director of Resources may require for the review, monitoring or control of the capital programme. - (5) In working up any capital scheme, Directors shall have regard to the risk of triggering clawback or breaching restrictive covenants or other contractual conditions in relation to land or otherwise. - (6) The inclusion of a capital scheme within an approved capital programme shall confer authority to spend on those schemes in year 1 of the 3-year capital programme, with schemes in years 2 and 3 being subject to the annual review of the capital programme.
-Authority to spend is subject to: - (i) the provisions of the Council's Contract Procedure Rules - (ii) the provisions of (7) below
+- (i) submit to the Director of Resources upon request estimates of the cost of capital spending proposals and the estimated amount and timing of any capital receipts, commuted sums and other contributions receivable - (ii) ensure that the estimates submitted are prepared having regard to the Council's Corporate Strategy and other corporate aims and objectives.

+described in 3(ii) - (iii) provide any other information the Director of Resources may require for the review, monitoring or control of the capital programme. - (3) In working up any capital scheme, Directors shall have regard to the risk of triggering clawback or breaching restrictive covenants or other contractual conditions in relation to land or otherwise. - (4) The inclusion of a capital scheme within an approved capital programme shall confer authority to spend only on those schemes in year 1 of the capital programme, with any future schemes being subject to the annual review of the capital programme.
+Authority to spend is subject to: - (i) the provisions of the Council's Contract Procedure Rules - (ii) the provisions of (5) below

-- (iii) the Director of Resources having first confirmed in writing that sufficient resources are available for the purpose. - (7) If a Director wishes to incur expenditure outside the approved capital programme provision, then a request must be submitted to the relevant service committee.
-The service committee must then make recommendation of approval of such in to the capital programme to Policy and Finance Committee - (8) Directors shall give the Director of Resources early warning of known underspends, overspends and changes to planned resources so that the availability of uncommitted capital resources may be monitored effectively. - (9) Directors shall notify the Director of Resources in writing of the names of any Officers in their department authorised to act on their behalf in relation to the specific responsibilities set out in this Section, together with specimen signatures and details of any limitation on the authority delegated to them.
+- (iii) the Director of Resources having first confirmed in writing that sufficient resources are available for the purpose. - (5) If a Director wishes to incur expenditure outside the approved capital programme provision, then following consideration initially at Corporate Management Team, a request must be submitted to the relevant service committee.
+The service committee must then make recommendation of approval of such in to the capital programme to Policy and Finance Committee - (6) Directors shall give the Director of Resources early warning of known underspends, overspends and changes to planned resources so that the availability of uncommitted capital resources may be monitored effectively. - (7) Directors shall notify the Director of Resources in writing of the names of any Officers in their department authorised to act on their behalf in relation to the specific responsibilities set out in this Section, together with specimen signatures and details of any limitation on the authority delegated to them.